 Floating Days.
-Effective the first pay period of the fiscal year, employees will be credited with two (2) Floating Days at 14.4 hours per day.
+Effective the first pay period of each fiscal year, employees will be credited with four (4) floating days.
 The floating days must be used before the end of the fiscal year with no exceptions.
-A notice by the employee of at least 72 hours prior to the beginning of their shift that he or she will be taking off a floating day will be considered “scheduled” leave time and considered for approval within the parameters of existing policy.
+Floating Days must be approved by the Department Head prior to scheduling following the same requirements for personal leave use.

 Floating Days.
 The University and the Union agree that each regular and recurring and limited term staff member is entitled to one other day as an additional paid non-statutory holiday each year.
 This day will be decided upon by each staff member in consultation with the appropriate supervisor.
 The Floating Day must be used during the Contract year.
 Contract staff members shall be entitled to two (2) days as additional non statutory holidays in each year.
 These floating days shall be pro-rated and earned at one (1) day for each six (6) months of service during the contract period.
 These days must be taken on a regularly scheduled workday and within the duration of the contract.